-■ TROUBLESHOOTING
+TROUBLESHOOTING

-Problem Description Solution Engine Switch is "Off" Set engine switch to "run" Fuel Valve is "Closed" Turn the fuel valve to "open" Choke is open Close the choke The engine is out of fuel Add fuel The engine will not start Fuel is old or contaminated Change fuel Spark Plug is dirty Clean spark plug Spark Plug is broken Replace spark plug The generator is not level Move the generator to a level surface Oil is low Add/change the oil The circuit breaker is "Off" Turn "on" circuit breaker Engine runs, but there is no electrical output Wiring connection is bad Replace extension cord(s) Device connected to generator is malfunctioning Disconnect malfunctioning device The generator runs Generator is overloaded Disconnect 1 or more items to reduce the load but does not support all electrical devices Device connected to the generator is bad Disconnect malfunctioning device connected The air filter is dirty Clean / replace the air filter
+Mode Description Battery not charged.
+Charge battery.
+Engine switch is in the OFF position.
+Turn engine switch to the ON position.
+Stale gasoline or water in gasoline.
+Drain entire system and refill with fresh fuel.
+Engine is out of fuel Add fuel Engine will not start Fuel is old or contaminated Change fuel Spark Plug is dirty Clean spark plug Spark Plug is broken Replace spark plug Generator is not level Move generator to a level surface Oil is low.
+Add / change oil Circuit breaker is "Off" Turn "on" circuit breaker Engine runs, but there is no electrical output Wiring connection is bad Replace extension cord(s) Device connected to generator is malfunctioning Disconnect malfunctioning device Generator runs, but Generator is overloaded Disconnect 1 or more items to reduce the load does not support all electrical devices Device connected to generator is bad Disconnect malfunctioning device connected Air Cleaner is dirty.
+Clean / replace the air filter